-CHRONIC BIOMONITORING REQUIREMENTS: FRESHWATER
+48-HOUR ACUTE BIOMONITORING REQUIREMENTS: FRESHWATER

-The provisions of this section apply to Outfall 001 for whole effluent toxicity (WET) testing.
+The provisions of this section apply to Outfall 001 or Outfall 002 for whole effluent toxicity (WET) testing.

-- 1. Scope, Frequency, and Methodology - a.
+1. Scope, Frequency, and Methodology

+- a.
 The permittee shall test the effluent for toxicity in accordance with the provisions below.
-Such testing will determine if an appropriately dilute effluent sample adversely affects the survival, reproduction, or growth of the test organisms. - b.
-The permittee shall conduct the following toxicity tests using the test organisms, procedures, and quality assurance requirements specified in this part of this permit and in accordance with Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, fourth edition (EPA-821-R-02-013) or its most recent update: - 1) Chronic static renewal survival and reproduction test using the water flea (Ceriodaphnia dubia) (Method 1002.0).
-This test should be terminated when 60% of the surviving adults in the control produce three broods or at the end of eight days, whichever occurs first.
-This test shall be conducted once per quarter. - 2) Chronic static renewal 7-day larval survival and growth test using the fathead minnow (Pimephales promelas) (Method 1000.0).
+Such testing will determine if an appropriately dilute effluent sample adversely affects the survival of the test organisms. - b.
+The permittee shall conduct the following toxicity tests using the test organisms, procedures, and quality assurance requirements specified in this part of this permit and in accordance with "Methods for Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms," fifth edition (EPA-821-R-02-012) or its most recent update: - 1) Acute static renewal 48-hour definitive toxicity test using the water flea (Daphnia pulex or Ceriodaphnia dubia).
 A minimum of five replicates with eight organisms per replicate shall be used in the control and in each dilution.
+This test shall be conducted once per quarter. - 2) Acute static renewal 48-hour definitive toxicity test using the fathead minnow (Pimephales promelas).
+A minimum of five replicates with eight organisms per replicate shall be used in the control and in each dilution.
 This test shall be conducted once per quarter.

-The permittee must perform and report a valid test for each test species during the prescribed reporting period.
-An invalid test must be repeated during the same reporting period.
+The permittee must perform and submit a valid test for each test species during the required reporting period for that species.
+A minimum of five replicates with eight organisms per replicate shall be used in the control and each dilution.
+A repeat test shall include the control and all effluent dilutions and use the appropriate number of organisms and replicates, as specified above.
 An invalid test is defined as any test failing to satisfy the test acceptability criteria, procedures, and quality assurance requirements specified in the test methods and permit.

 - c.
 The permittee shall use five effluent dilution concentrations and a control in each toxicity test.
-These effluent dilution concentrations are 3%, 4%, 5%, 7%, and 9% effluent.
-The critical dilution, defined as 7% effluent, is the effluent concentration representative of the proportion of effluent in the receiving water during critical low flow or critical mixing conditions. - d.
-This permit may be amended to require a WET limit, a chemical-specific effluent limit, a best management practice, or other appropriate actions to address toxicity.
+These effluent dilution concentrations are 32%, 42%, 56%, 75%, and 100% effluent.
+The critical dilution, defined as 100% effluent, is the effluent concentration representative of the proportion of effluent in the receiving water during critical low flow or critical mixing conditions. - d.
+This permit may be amended to require a WET limit, a chemical-specific limit, a best management practice, or other appropriate actions to address toxicity.
 The permittee may be required to conduct a toxicity reduction evaluation (TRE) after multiple toxic events. - e.
+Testing Frequency Reduction
-Testing Frequency Reduction - 1) If none of the first four consecutive quarterly tests demonstrates significant toxicity, the permittee may submit this information in writing

-- and, upon approval, reduce the testing frequency to once per six months for the invertebrate test species and once per year for the vertebrate test species. - 2) If one or more of the first four consecutive quarterly tests demonstrates significant toxicity, the permittee shall continue quarterly testing for that species until this permit is reissued.
-If a testing frequency reduction had been previously granted and a subsequent test demonstrates significant toxicity, the permittee shall resume a quarterly testing frequency for that species until this permit is reissued.
+- 1) If none of the first four consecutive quarterly tests demonstrates significant lethal effects, the permittee may submit this information in writing and, upon approval, reduce the testing frequency to once per six months for the invertebrate test species and once per year for the vertebrate test species. - 2) If one or more of the first four consecutive quarterly tests demonstrates significant lethal effects, the permittee shall continue quarterly testing for that species until this permit is reissued.
+If a testing frequency reduction had been previously granted and a subsequent test demonstrates significant lethal effects, the permittee shall resume a quarterly testing frequency for that species until this permit is reissued.